-For details regarding the OCP menu options, see Chapter 5, "Operator Control Panel."
+For full details, see Chapter 5, "Operator Control Panel."

-RMI Library Operations
+RMI Library Operation

-When possible, it is recommended that the RMI be used as the primary library interface because the web interface provides access to additional features, includes online help, and is easier to use.
-However, the RMI is not required to use the product, except to configure advanced features, such as SNMP, IPv6, encryption, and partitions.
+It is recommended that the Remote Management Interface (RMI) be used as the primary library interface because the web interface is easier to use, provides access to additional features, and includes online help.
+The RMI is not required to use the product.
+It does, however, enabled you to configure advanced features, such as SNMP, IPv6, encryption, and partitions.

-Before using the RMI, you must configure the library network settings with the OCP.
-This can be done with the Initial Configuration Wizard.
-See Initial Setup Using the OCP Wizard on page 38.
+Before using the RMI, you must configure the library network settings with the OCP so you can access it.
+This is done with the Initial Configuration Wizard (see Initial Setup Using the OCP Wizard on page 36).